Shopify & E-commerce

 • Second-hand platforms: Integrate resale of used products

-• Refurbished programs: Sell refurbished returns with warranty
+• Refurbished programmes: Sell refurbished returns with a guarantee

-• Repair services: Offer repair instead of replacement
+• Repair services: Offer repairs instead of replacements

-• Rental models: Test subscription-based or lease concepts for sustainable goods
+• Rental models: Test subscription-based or lease concepts for durable goods

-IKEA is testing furniture rental and take-back programs in several countries, attracting new customer segments who consciously opt for temporary use.
-For Shopify webshops, apps like ReCommerce and CircularCommerce offer ready-made solutions for circular models.
+IKEA is testing furniture rental and take-back programmes in multiple countries, attracting new customer groups who consciously choose temporary use.
+For Shopify webshops apps such as ReCommerce and CircularCommerce offer ready-made solutions for circular models.

 7. Data-driven sustainability communication